-Offers one-to-one support by phone, email or letter for family carers who have a relative with a learning disability.
+Offers free one-to-one support by phone, email or letter for family carers who have a relative with a learning disability.
 Run regular workshops for family carers.
-Can also provide resources for family carers covering a range of topics including holiday information, benefit changes, safeguarding, using the Mental Capacity Act, BME and… Read More
+Can also provide resources for family carers covering a range of topics including holiday information, benefit changes, safeguarding, using the Mental Capacity Act, BME… Read More

 IPSEA offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and/or disabilities (SEND).
 Further support includes suite of free downloadable legal guides and resources available to parents and carers.
 These guides… Read More

 The JSENSE Helpline provides support to parents and carers of children and young people with special educational needs tailored to the specialist needs of the Jewish community and is strictly confidential.
 The Team can assist with issues such as schools, annual reviews and inclusion in the classroom, requesting statutory assessment,… Read More

 Helps families across Essex who have children aged 0-25 years with special needs and disabilities.
 Support services include helpline advice and information, face-to-face appointments, benefits and education advice, specialist library, website, directory of useful contacts, specialist talks and training courses, parent and pre-school groups, SNAP+ for older children and young… Read More

 The helpline provides support to people affected by Learning Disability Hate Crime in England and Wales.
 Also operates the Stop Hate Line which provides support to people affected by Hate Crime motivated by disability, gender identity, race, religion or sexual orientation.
 The Stop Hate Line is available to people in… Read More